Last updated:

 Communities in wildfire-prone geographies often experience the impact of chronic, cyclical disasters: survivors, responders and community leaders are “pushed through exhausting, recurring phases of anticipation, impact and adaptation before a final recovery phase can begin.”
 CDP grantee partner Vibrant Community Health has developed a Model for Adaptive Response to Complex, Cyclical Disasters.

 Children’s mental health needs are an important consideration.
-CDP’s now-closed Colorado Wildfires Fund provided a grant to Impact on Education to support mental health centers in Boulder County schools after the Marshall Fire and subsequent wildfires.
-Read about the grant’s impact here.
+Read about a CDP grant to support mental health centers in schools after the Marshall Fire

 CDP has specific funds for wildfire needs in California and Hawaii.
 In addition, our Disaster Recovery Fund supports wildfire-affected areas in the remainder of the United States and in Canada, and has a drop-down for the fires in New Mexico.
 Our Global Recovery Fund supports Mexico and other countries.